plesk/plesk-ext-sdk/docs/extension-sdk-features.md

 After building and uploading changes to the server, you can view the results by opening a URL like this: `https://my-plesk-server.com:8443/modules/example/index.php/overview`.

-If you need to localize page titles you can update your locales.
+If you need to localize the page titles, you can update your locales.
 See [Translations Guide](#translations).

 ## State Management